 Below: An example of a nursery trade plant marketed as catmint - Nepeta faasenii ‘Blue Wonder’, which spreads outward in a large clump instead of forming a tall stalk.

 Notes: Catnip is generally considered indigenous to the garden area, although Eloise Butler made no mention of it in the early years of her Garden Log.
 She did mention it in her 1915 article, The Fragrance of the Wild Garden, so we assume it was definitely present.
 By the time of Martha Crone's 1951 census it was gone.
 It is a plant introduced from Europe and Asia and is now naturalized throughout North America except the very far north Canadian Provinces.
 It is found in over half the counties of Minnesota.
 This is the only species of Nepeta known to be in Minnesota.

-Medicinal & practical uses and lore: Catnip is the plant whose aromas, when bruised, are beloved by cats.
+Medicinal & practical uses and lore: Catnip is the plant that when bruised gives off aromas so beloved by cats.
 It seems to have an intoxicating affect on them.
 Living plants that have not been bruised and not giving off an odor are usually not bothered, but once bruised or dried, the cats love it, or as Michael Moore wrote (Ref. #30) "the animal will grovel, drool, and make a benign fool of itself."
 Catnip while not extremely showy, makes a good border plant when used with hyssop.
 Catnip has a long history of folk medicinal use.
 Mrs. Grieve (Ref. #7) reports that the English brewed Catnip Tea before the importation of tea from China.
 (Catnip must be infused, never boiled, to make tea).
 In folk medicine the flowering tops were collected when in full bloom to make an infusion drunk as you would tea.
 This treated fever, colic and nervousness and headaches.
 Tilford (Ref. #39) likewise recommends the plant for a tea, it being high in vitamins and trace minerals.
 Young leaves and buds are edible and added to a green salad with a lemon or herb vinaigrette are said to be delicious.
 Densmore (Ref. #5) reports the Minnesota Chippewa used a decoction of the leaves to treat fever.